Lev135/FineTeX/README.md

 ===

-FineTeX is just a simple (for the moment) language with more flexibility in commands definitions than pure LaTeX.
+FineTeX is just a simple (for the moment) language with more flexibility in commands' definitions than pure LaTeX.
 However, the FineTex translator generates normal LaTeX code which can be used as desired.